palladius/marinelife-crawler/README.md

 # marinelife-crawler

-Crawls websites for Marine life (fancy for "fish") and collects latin name and taxonomy to create a DB of 🐠 fish
+Crawls websites for Marine life (fancy for "fish") and collects latin name and taxonomy to create a DB of 🐠 fish.

 It's implemented in Ruby and currently cralws Wikipedia for fish info.

+I'm investigating alternative tools like Ruby crawlers.

 ## Result